 Feast of Pentecost

 Pentecost Sunday 2025, celebrated on June 8, marks one of the most important feasts in the Church’s liturgical year.
-Occurring fifty days after Easter Sunday, Pentecost commemorates the descent of the Holy Spirit upon the apostles and the Blessed Virgin Mary, empowering them, as Jesus promised he would, to preach the gospel to the whole world (Acts 2; see Acts 1:4-8).
-Often called the “birthday of the Church,” this day is a wondrous reminder of how Jesus fully equips his Church to carry out her Great Commission to “make disciples all nations” (Matt.
+Occurring fifty days after Easter Sunday, Pentecost commemorates the descent of the Holy Spirit upon the apostles and the Blessed Virgin Mary.
+Our Lord sent his Holy Spirit to empower them to preach the gospel to the whole world (Acts 2; see Acts 1:4-8).
+Often called the “birthday of the Church,” this wondrous day reminds us of how Jesus fully equips his Church to carry out her Great Commission to “make disciples all nations” (Matt.
 28:18-20; see Isa.
 49:6, 22).

 When is Pentecost 2025?

 The date of Pentecost 2025 falls on Sunday, June 8.
 The celebration always lands on the fiftieth and final day of the Easter season, reflecting its origin from the Greek word pentēkostē, meaning “fiftieth.”
-Pentecost is also closely linked with the Jewish Feast of Weeks (Shavuot), which takes place fifty days after Passover, and which celebrates the wheat harvest and also the giving of the law at Mount Sinai—thus prefiguring how the Holy Spirit has equipped God’s people to proclaim and live fully Christ’s new law of grace, the fulfillment of the Old Covenant law (Matt.
+Also, Pentecost is closely linked with the Jewish Feast of Weeks (Shavuot).
+This takes place fifty days after Passover, celebrating the wheat harvest and the giving of the law at Mount Sinai.
+Furthermore, prefiguring how the Holy Spirit equipped God’s people to proclaim and live fully Christ’s new law of grace (Matt.
 5:17-18).

-For centuries, the Jewish people had anticipated a Messiah king who would restore the Davidic kingdom of Israel in a New Covenant (2 Sam.
+For centuries, the Jewish people anticipated a Messiah king to restore the Davidic kingdom of Israel in a New Covenant (2 Sam.
 7:12-13; Jer.
-31:31-33), a reign in which the king would wield political power even greater than Kings David and Solomon had in the Old Covenant—a rule which would impact the whole world (see Amos 9:11–12; Isa.
+31:31-33).
+This Messiah king would wield political power even greater than Kings David and Solomon had in the Old Covenant—a rule which would impact the whole world (see Amos 9:11–12; Isa.
 11:1, 10).

-The apostles had a similar mindset.
-So, just before his Ascension, they ask Jesus,
+Since the apostles thought similarly, just before his Ascension, they ask Jesus,

 “Lord, will you at this time restore the kingdom to Israel?”
 (Acts 1:6).

-In the kingdom of God, however, there would be no merely human ruler who focused on mere temporal battles.
-Rather, Jesus Christ, “the King of kings” (Rev. 17:14), reigns from on high in heaven, helping his Church wage a greater war against her real and incontrovertible enemies, the devil and his demonic minions (Eph.
-6:10-12), whom they dispatch with the seven sacraments, the word of God, and other spiritual “weapons of warfare” (2 Cor.
-10:3-4).
+However, in the kingdom of God, no human ruler wages battles over merely earthly matters.
+Instead, Jesus Christ, the King of kings (Rev. 17:14), reigns from on high in heaven.
+He strengthens his Church to fight a greater war against her true and undeniable enemies: the devil and his demonic forces (Eph.
+6:10-12).
+Through the seven sacraments, the word of God, and other spiritual “weapons of warfare” (2 Cor.
+10:3-4), the Church drives them back.

-When the Holy Spirit descends upon the apostles on Pentecost, they no longer have any questions, fully realizing that Jesus is a much greater king (Luke 1:32–33) than his royal Davidic namesake, who had died and suffered bodily corruption (Acts 1:27-33).
+When the Holy Spirit descends upon the apostles on Pentecost, their doubts disappear.
+As a result, they fully understand that Jesus is a far greater king (Luke 1:32–33).
+Unlike his royal Davidic namesake, who died and suffered bodily corruption (Acts 1:27–33), Jesus reigns with eternal glory.

 Why Is Pentecost Sunday Important in the Catholic Faith?